Rules for naming the complex ion when given the formula in square brackets eg: [Fe(CN)6]4-

 Answer 1 triamminetriaquachromium(III)

-Answer 2 pentaamminechloroplatinum(IV)
+Answer 2 pentaamminechloridoplatinum(IV)

 Answer 3 hexacyanidoferrate(II)

-Answer 4 tetrachloronickelate(II)
+Answer 4 tetrachloridonickelate(II)

 Answers to "Get the Formula of the complex ion from the Name"